Stampie/Stampie/doc/index.rst

 It is important to know that a Message does not contain the recipient as it did in version 0.x.x.
 This is because the recipient is almost always a dynamic value, and therefor it does not make sense to have it on the message.

-The recipient is wrapped as an Identity.
-An Identity always consists of the recipient email and sometimes also the name.
+The recipient is wrapped as an Recipient.
+An Recipient always consists of the recipient email and sometimes also the name.
 If you use the name it will show up as "My Name <noreply@email.tld>" in your inbox.

 .. code-block:: php